 Mr. Watson is a member of The Board of Directors at The Midnight.
 He sits on the Board of Saint Brendan School Council and he also sits on the Board of the West End Group, a non-profit whose sole purpose is to help those in need.
 Mr. Watson currently lives in Los Angeles with his children.

 David Prentice is a dedicated and compassionate leader with a strong commitment to serving the community.
-He has been working with The Midnight Mission on Skid Row since 2012, where he began as a Drug and Alcohol Counselor.
+He has been working with The Midnight Mission in Skid Row since 2012, where he began as a Drug and Alcohol Advocate.
 Over the years, he rose through the ranks and held the position of Development Officer before being named CEO.

 David’s journey at The Midnight Mission started when he was hired as a Drug and Alcohol Advocate, he was then promoted to Assistant Program Manager of a 300-bed men’s residential treatment program.
 Recognizing the need for improved services, he played a key role in enhancing case management and bringing greater organization to the mission.
 In his role as Development Officer, he was been entrusted with conducting a feasibility study for the expansion of The Midnight Mission to the San Fernando Valley, an area in desperate need of such services.